 The trek will be challenging so everyone will need to be properly prepared both mentally and physically.

 We carry a comprehensive medical kit, including Diamox and Dexamethazone to treat any signs of altitude sickness.
+As standard we also have a group search & rescue membership with GEOS.

 Mainly local and Western food prepared by our expedition cook.
 We also will include plenty of snacks etc.